pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 The syntax above looks very similar to the syntax for applying a trait bound on a generic type and yet `Copy` doesn't depend on `Clone` at all.
 The mental model we developed earlier doesn't help us here.
 In my opinion, the most simple and elegant mental model for understanding the relationship between subtraits and supertraits is: subtraits _refine_ their supertraits.

 "Refinement" is intentionally kept somewhat vague because it can mean different things in different contexts:
-- a subtrait might make its supertrait's methods' implementations more specialized, faster, use less memory, e.g. `Copy: Clone`
+- a subtrait might make its supertrait's methods' impls more specialized, faster, use less memory, e.g. `Copy: Clone`
-- a subtrait might make additional guarantees about the supertrait's methods' implementations, e.g. `Eq: PartialEq`, `Ord: PartialOrd`, `ExactSizeIterator: Iterator`
+- a subtrait might make additional guarantees about the supertrait's methods' impls, e.g. `Eq: PartialEq`, `Ord: PartialOrd`, `ExactSizeIterator: Iterator`
 - a subtrait might make the supertrait's methods more flexible or easier to call, e.g. `FnMut: FnOnce`, `Fn: FnMut`
 - a subtrait might extend a supertrait and add new methods, e.g. `DoubleEndedIterator: Iterator`, `ExactSizeIterator: Iterator`